tacoapp/help.tacoapp.com/index.md

 Indeed, we're human.
 We're often idle in [text chat](https://tacoapp.com/chat), especially during US Pacific (UTC-8) waking hours.

+If you don't have a chat account, [create one](https://tacoapp.com/chat-signup).
+Choose a nickname for other chat participants to identify you.
+You may also want to disable [notifications](https://grove.io/accounts/settings/notifications).

 ### 4. Email

 Time-tested email: `support` `@` `tacoapp.com`